Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Conclusion

 \section{Conclusion}

 We have investigated the ability of Graph Neural Networks to predict the rupture of isostatic aggregates by hydrodynamical stresses in three-dimensional turbulent suspensions.
-In particular, we have proposed two distinct implementations of the GNNs, targeting classification or regression tasks.
+While we do not {\it interpret} our models \citep{Mehlig2021} - something that goes well beyond the limits of our work-, we can assess their validity and investigate their failures.\\ In particular, we have proposed two distinct implementations of the GNNs, targeting classification or regression tasks.
 We showed that we generally obtain very good accuracy in the breakup prediction, and that models tend to fail for force values very close to the rupture thresholds.
-Clearly, this is the region where making correct predictions is difficult.
-Concerning generalisation of model behaviour, we showed that the implemented GNNs exhibit very good accuracy when the test-set characteristics differ from those seen during the training.
+Clearly, the threshold region is the one where making correct predictions is more difficult.
+In applications where the goal is to avoid rupture, this may not be a problem since the GNN prediction would represent an upper bound to a conservative estimation; for applications targeting the formation of small from large aggregates, GNN results should be interpreted with additional care.\\ Concerning generalisation of model behaviour, we showed that the implemented GNNs exhibit very good accuracy when the test-set characteristics differ from those seen during the training.
 This applies when considering random threshold values for the rupture for the classifier model, and when considering new geometrical shapes for the regression model.
+Similarly, very good performances have been obtained when training the model on heterogeneous in sizes aggregates, and testing it on aggregates of sizes never seen during the training. \\ Our study opens the way to further applications in the field of colloidal suspensions, or microplastics modeling in complex flows.
+A promising avenue for future studies is training a GNN model with full temporal histories of stress and forces.
+By doing so, we could produce synthetic trajectories of aggregate dynamics (see e.g. \cite{Li2024}), complemented by the tensile forces, and give dynamical predictions, substituting numerical integration in flows at different/higher Reynolds numbers.\\ Another interesting direction is to develop more sophisticated GNN architectures, exploiting for instance attention mechanisms not only to predict the maximal tensile force value, $F_{\text{max}}$, but also the bond where this is realized, or to classify the rupture and identify the broken bond.
+This would eventually speed up the computation of breakup events and the aggregate size distribution in numerical simulations with multiple aggregates.
+A long-term goal targets the modeling of the interplay of aggregation/fragmentation processes by data-driven methods. \\